top of page

 The Challenge

 This was a new app.
-We knew we needed to support three common use cases:
+We knew from our research that we needed to support three common use cases:

 1. Allow managers to approve shifts that the system identified as potentially problematic